-With this new powerhouse, the location of minimum flow and boating flow compliance from Slab Creek Reservoir will change.
-Site 11443500 has a record extending back to water year 1923 and SMUD recognizes that it has historically measured the total discharge in the SFAR within one eighth mile upstream of the confluence with Iowa Canyon Creek.
-Discharge for USGS site 11443500 will be computed as the sum of the discharge measured by the AVM at the base of Slab Creek Dam, spill over Slab Creek Dam as recorded by USGS site 114443450, and the AVM on the pipe supplying water to New Slab Creek Powerhouse.
+With this new powerhouse, the location of minimum flow and boating flow compliance from Slab Creek Reservoir changed.
+Site 11443500 has a record extending back to water year 1923 and SMUD recognizes that it has historically measured the total discharge in the South Fork American River within one eighth mile upstream of the confluence with Iowa Canyon Creek.
+Discharge for USGS site 11443500 will be computed as the sum of the discharge measured by the AVM at the base of Slab Creek Dam, spill over Slab Creek Dam as recorded by USGS site 114443450, and the acoustic velocity meter on the pipe supplying water to the South Fork Powerhouse.